Arcadia-Science/readlif/README.md

 As of 0.3.0, `reaflif` supports images with bit depths greater than 8.

 However, while some images will be returned as 16-bit arrays, the image data in the LIF file may actually be 10- or 12-bit.
 The original bit depth of each channel can be found in the `bit_depth` attribute of `LifImage`.

+## Note about ownership change

+In September 2024, ownership of the `readlif` package was transferred from [Nick Negretti](https://github.com/nimne), its original author, to [Arcadia Science](https://github.com/arcadia-Science/).
+In March 2025, the project was archived in favor of [liffile](https://github.com/cgohlke/liffile), which is actively developed, more robust, and more feature complete.